Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-ampli.md

 The tracking library exposes a function for every event in your team’s tracking plan.
 The function’s arguments correspond to the event’s properties and are strongly typed to allow for code completion and compile-time checks.

-??? tip "Enable real-time type checking for JavaScript"
-    Because JavaScript isn't a type-safe language, static type checking isn't built in like TypeScript.
-Some common IDEs allow for real-time type checks in JavaScript based on JSDoc.
-     For a better development experience Ampli generates JSDocs for all methods and classes.

-    To enable real-time type checking in VSCode for JavaScript:

-    1. Go to **Preferences > Settings** then search for **checkJs**.
-    2. Select **JS/TS > Implicit Project Config: Check JS**.

-    After it's activated, type errors appear directly in the IDE.

-    Jetbrains provides similar support:

-    1. Go to **Preferences > Editor > Inspections > JavaScript and TypeScript > General**.
-    2. In **Signature mismatch** and **Type mismatch**, set the **Severity** to Warning or Error based on your desired level of strictness.

 ???tip "Linting with Prettier"